 We are a group of volunteer "music mentors" who provide free, weekly, instrumental music lessons to students in grades 4-12.
 Basically, we get together once a week, on Friday afternoons during the school year, to teach students how to play a musical instrument.
 We currently offer instruction on violin, trumpet, flute, clarinet, sax, trombone, baritone, or tuba.
 (Students choose ONE instrument to learn to play. )

-In order to join our program, students must be in 4th-12th grade and attend our welcome session which takes place in late August.
+In order to join our program, students must be in 4th-12th grade and attend our welcome session with their parent/ guardian, which takes place on August 30th at 4 pm.
 We do not charge any fees to participate in our program, but parents must provide the instrument --renting from a local music store is recommended -- the instruction book and a portable music stand.
+(Details below.)

 Please note: we are NOT a "low-income" program, we are an "every income" program :) Due to generous community donations, we do have a small number of instruments to lend students free of charge if needed.

 Prompt and perfect attendance is expected from all of our participants: the cost of admission is commitment!
 If you are late you will not be able to register or attend class.
 Period.
 We do not have time to re-teach important information to late or absent students -- it holds back the rest of the class.
 Please do not apply to our program if you will not be able to make it on time, every time.
 Thank you for your understanding.

 If you have a student who may be interested in joining our program, please see some of the additional details below.

 Classes are held on Friday afternoons, for half-hour group sessions:

 Music Theory - required for all beginning students: 4-4:30pm